ato-pub/usi.cl.java/README.md

 Structure
 =========

+where N = 4 or 5

 * build.xml
     - see Building
 * keystore/
     - the M2M credentials used in testing 3PT
 * application.properties, etc
     - used by the sample apps.
 See content for more info.
-* srcv4/usi
+* srcvN/usi
-    - the USI sample app for USI v4
+    - the USI sample app for USI vN
-* srcv4/au
-    - the pre-generated output of wsdl2java (see wsdl target in build.xml)
-    - the files are the same for 3PT or PROD so there is no need to regenerate (unless the service definition changes)
-* srcv4/wsdls
+* srcvN/wsdls
     - UsiService_EEE_stsSS.wsdl (where EEE=3PT or PROD; SS=12 (sha1) or 13 (sha256))
     - contains numerous changes to support *client* side calls
-* srcv4/META-INF
+* srcvN/META-INF
     - the wsdl definition file consumed by the generated source
 * lib
     - where downloaded jars are put